Skip to main content

 Yes, all students accepted into the program are provided the same financial benefits.

-A WES credential evaluation is a comparison of your academic accomplishments (transcripts) to standards in the U.S. or Canada.
+A credential evaluation is a comparison of your academic accomplishments (transcripts) to standards in the U.S. or Canada.
 This report helps institutions like schools, employers, licensing boards, or immigration authorities better understand your educational background.

 • Identifies and describes your credentials